SwikritiT/swaglabs-tests/blog/blog.md

     ✔  All specs passed!
 00:17        9        9        -        -        -
 ```

 The total time for test execution took `17 sec`.
-And the time for the whole CI execution was `1min 40sec` for Cypress
+And the time for the whole CI execution was `1min 40sec` for Cypress.
+The test execution range was from `15-17` sec with `16 sec` average.

 ![CI pipline cypress execution](image.png)